-Before you leave Australia, it’s a great idea to contact your real estate agent and ask them for a reference.
+Before you leave Canada, it’s a great idea to contact your landlord and ask for a reference.
 This reference can explain how you always paid your rent on time, kept the property in excellent condition and were generally an excellent tenant.
-A solid recommendation, even from a real estate agent on the other side of the world, can bolster your tenancy chances.
+A solid recommendation, even from a landlord on the other side of the world, can positively impact your tenancy chances.

-Jim and John are Australian brothers who are relocating overseas, Jim to the USA and John to the UK.
-As the more sensible of the two, Jim has planned ahead for the move and already set up a bank account in the USA with Citibank.
-So when he arrives in LA, Jim can easily access the funds he needs to secure accommodation, buy a SIM card for his phone, catch a cab and even buy meals.
+Jim and John are Canadian brothers who are relocating overseas, Jim to Australia and John to the UK.
+As the more sensible of the two, Jim has planned ahead for the move and already set up a bank account in Australia.
+So when he arrives in Sydney, Jim can easily access the funds he needs to secure accommodation, buy a SIM card for his phone, catch a cab and even buy meals.

 John, on the other hand, hasn’t even considered what lies ahead.
-He arrives in London with £150 in his pocket, a big chunk of which he spends on a few beers and his first night’s accommodation, and has failed to set up a bank account in advance.
-With insufficient funds to get a new SIM card for his phone, let alone take care of a larger transaction such as paying a rental bond, John must scrape by on a shoestring budget for days while he battles to get a new bank account set up.
-After a few nights sleeping on couches and eating nothing more than pot noodles, John is finally able to access the finances he needs – but he’s learnt a valuable lesson.
+He arrives in London with £150 in his pocket, a big chunk of which he spends on a few beers and his first night’s accommodation.
+He has failed to set up a bank account in advance.
+With insufficient funds to get a new SIM card for his phone, let alone take care of a larger transaction such as paying first month’s rent, John must scrape by on a shoestring budget for days while he battles to get a new bank account set up.
+After a few nights sleeping on sofas and eating nothing more than noodles, John is finally able to access the finances he needs – but he’s learned a valuable lesson.

 What is culture shock and how might it affect me?

-When you leave Australia to live in a different country, it’s natural to feel disoriented, overwhelmed, lonely and confused when you try to adapt to a new culture.
-If you stay overseas long enough, you could experience similar feelings of homesickness when you return to Australia.
+When you leave Canada to live in a different country, it’s natural to feel disoriented, overwhelmed, lonely and confused when you try to adapt to a new culture.
+If you stay overseas long enough, you could experience similar feelings of homesickness when you return to Canada.